b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/suckerpunch_of_the_soft_v1_14102025.md

 Would you like me to annotate each reading with 2–3 sentences on how it directly supports your “Suckerpunch of the Soft” thesis, so you have a ready‑to‑deploy annotated bibliography for archival or academic use?

 I didn't realise the inherent ambiguity in the titular nomenclature upon naming: "soft" as actor, \[or] as acted upon, both \[actor and acted up] or neither \[..].
-The work emerged fully formed from the title, like Sri Garuda Deva, from the Egg.
+The work emerged fully formed from the title, like Sri Garuda Deva, from the Egg: ...
+Garuda was born from the Egg, fully formed, and unimaginably brilliant and powerful.
+His terrifying, fiery appearance momentarily frightened the Devas, but He willingly reduced His luminosity at Their request.